 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 A cooling bed pillow can help regulate your body temperature while wicking away sweat and keeping you comfortable in whatever position you sleep.
+However, it's important to note that pillows can't actively cool you.

-We tested and researched the best cooling pillows available online, evaluating each on quality and skin-feel of shell, cooling properties of fill, how easy it is to keep clean, and the type of support it provides sleepers.
+With that in mind, we tested and researched the best cooling pillows available online, evaluating each on quality and skin-feel of shell, cooling properties of fill, how easy it is to keep clean, and the type of support it provides sleepers.
 Our top pick is the Coop Home Goods Eden Pillow, which features gel-infused memory foam inside a breathable viscose shell that's comfortable for most types of sleepers.

 Ahead, find the best cooling pillows to stay supported and cool at night.